 We also advise undecided students, students changing majors, students not admitted to limited access programs, and undeclared students seeking re-admission.
 Undeclared and undecided students with 45 credit hours or more may have a hold placed on their records and are required to make an appointment with their academic advisor.
 Contact a Peer Mentor as they can help you with a variety of issues.

 Transfer Knights is an organization for transfer students run by transfer students.
 Their mission is to facilitate the transition into UCF by introducing new students to the university community and getting them involved in various aspects of student life.
-For more information about Transfer Knights call: 407-823-5959 or e-mail email@example.com. http://transfer.sdes.ucf.edu/transfer-knights)
+For more information about Transfer Knights see the following link: http://transfer.sdes.ucf.edu/transfer-knights.

 DirectConnect to UCF

-DirectConnect to UCF provides A.A. and A.S. students and alumni of Eastern Florida State College, Lake-Sumter State College, Seminole State College, and Valencia College guaranteed access to UCF.
+DirectConnect to UCF provides A.A. and articulated A.S. students and alumni of Eastern Florida State College, Lake-Sumter State College, Seminole State College, and Valencia College guaranteed access to UCF.
 Meet with a DirectConnect advisor as soon as you earn 30 credit hours.
-At the Valencia College East Campus, TTS provides DirectConnect to UCF pre-admission and transition advising in Building 5, room 230; call 407-582-2741 to set up an appointment.
-You may also contact your preferred UCF regional campus by visiting http://regionalcampuses.ucf.edu/directconnect/.
+You may contact your preferred UCF regional campus by visiting http://regionalcampuses.ucf.edu/directconnect-to-ucf/ .

 Tau Sigma is a national honor society for transfer students.
 Students are invited to join this organization after completing one full-time semester with at least a 3.5 UCF GPA.
 Invitations are mailed near the beginning of each Fall and Spring semester.
 Anyone having questions about this organization should contact the Tau Sigma advisor: Sharisse.Kenny@ucf.edu. (http://transfer.sdes.ucf.edu/tau-sigma)